February Is Heart Month

 Because we can do all that next week or next month.

 I can't help wondering why we are so much more frightened of breast cancer than of heart disease.
-I think it is probably because we know that there is something we can do to prevent heart disease, while breast cancer seems to strike more randomly.
+I think it is probably because we know there is something we can do to prevent heart disease, and we convince ourselves we will do it soon.
+On the other hand, breast cancer seems to strike more randomly.
 So we probably feel more helpless against breast cancer than against heart disease.

 Still, too many of us do nothing to to lower our weight and/or blood pressure.
 We do nothing to improve our diets.
 We do nothing to become more active.
 Too many women smoke, and too many aren't trying to break that addiction.
 In other words, we are lazy.

 About a year ago, my husband and I started walking for exercise.
 We started out going around the block, and gradually built up to walking 2.5 miles every day.
 We combined this with healthy eating.
 He lost 30 pounds, and I dropped 25.
 We both look better and feel much better, plus we have more energy now.
 Try it.
 It works.

 Do you exercise regularly (at least 3 days per week)?